 The MacLaren moved to a new, state-of-the-art facility in 2001.
 The building, designed by Siamak Hariri of Hariri Pontarini Archirects, garnered significant critical acclaim, including the 2003 Ontario Architects Association Award of Excellence for Best Building (under $10 million) and the National Post Design Exchange Award of Merit.
-Years of success, however, were overshadowed in 2003 with the failure of the MacLaren’s negotiations to secure long-term revenue through the purchase and subsequent sale of posthumous castings of bronze statues from plasters attributed to Auguste Rodin.
+Years of success, however, were overshadowed by the failure of the MacLaren to secure stable operating support.
 A serious deficit resulted, leading to reduced staffing, programming and hours of operation.
-In 2006, however, the MacLaren entered into a financial restructuring and, with new support with from the City of Barrie, has since consolidated its resources, building a strong and stable operating foundation.
+In 2006, the MacLaren entered into a ten-year court approved Financial Reorganization.
+With operating and facility support from the City of Barrie, a strong board and skilled staff under the administrative and artistic direction of Carolyn Bell Farrell, the MacLaren has since consolidated its resources, expanded its programmes and built a stable foundation for future growth.